allront/mlops_zoomcamp/README.md

 Catboost provides broad integration with other packages, such as MLflow and scikit learn.
 In times, sklearn is used for
 * spliting the data set for train/test
-* calculating the metrics
+* calculating model performance the metrics such as accuracy, f1, roc_auc

-*
+Trainig process is runned as a prefect flow, placed into file `train.py` After training is complted model score code incuding `model.pkl` is placed into `.\prediction_service\`.

 ### Governance layer
 Governance layer is used for tracking the expertiments, run orchestrated workflows to provide repoducibility into model lifecylce management.

 #### MLFlow
 <img src=https://raw.githubusercontent.com/allront/mlops_zoomcamp/main/images/MLFlow.jpg>

-In this project MFLow is used to track training runs (in terms of the tool - experiments), track parameters (such as model metrics on test data and hyper paraments) and artifact (such as model pickle files and other model files).
+In this project MFLow is used to track training runs (in terms of the tool - experiments), track parameters (such as model metrics on test data and hyper paraments) and artifact (such as model pickle files and other model files). </br>
+MLFlow web UI is located at `localhost:3000`

 #### Prefect
 <img src=https://raw.githubusercontent.com/allront/mlops_zoomcamp/main/images/Prefect.jpg>

 Prefect is used as a tool for execution of training code.
-With possibility of scheduling it will allow re-training of the model on the regular basis, to
+With possibility of scheduling it will allow re-training of the model on the regular basis and maintain model perfomance on high level when the customer behaviour chages and trends, captured turing previous model's run will became out-of-date.

 ### Exectuion layer

 #### Model scoring online service
+Model file and scoring script is placed into the folder `.\prediction_service\`.
+When you run docker-compose file, it build image and runs container for the that image.
+[Flask](https://flask.palletsprojects.com/en/2.2.x/) is used as a web-service for model and [mongodb](https://www.mongodb.com/) as a database for storing model results as well as predicion vectors.

 #### Model Monitoring serivce
 <img src="https://raw.githubusercontent.com/allront/mlops_zoomcamp/main/images/DataDrift.jpg">

+[Evidently.Ai](https://evidentlyai.com/) is used for tracking model perfomance after deployment.
+It will track data drift from features, consumed by models and display information at the [graphana](https://grafana.com/) Dashbords

+* Scoring simulation can be done using using</br>
+`model_scoring_simulation.py`
+* or run single request using </br>
+`test_request.py`
+* to access Evidenlty's reports Graphana is availible by `localhost:3000`

 ## About Dataset
 Data source: https://archive.ics.uci.edu/ml/datasets/bank+marketing